adminbandit1/569092/Privacy-policy.md

 - [SHEIN](https://www.shein.com)
 - [LykDat](https://lykdat.com)

-The project is not affiliated with the supported third-party services.
+The project is not affiliated with the supported services.
 Consult the privacy policies of the respective services to learn more about how your data is handled.